-The chart below summarizes the 2009-2011 program and provides a framework for the discussion of compensation actions in 2010 that follows.
+The chart below summarizes the 2009-2011 program and provides a framework for the discussion of compensation actions in 2011 that follows.

 Element Current Rationale Target Pay Mix No specific formula in determining the mix of compensation.
-For the named executive officers, at least 60% of the total target compensation is in the form of equity awards Emphasize performance and align management and stockholder interest Base Salary Set at an annual rate, based on the level of the position within the Company, experience, scope of responsibility, and the individual's performance The only fixed component to the program.
+For the named executive officers, at least 60% of the total target compensation is in the form of equity awards Emphasize consistent performance and align management and stockholder interest Base Salary Set at an annual rate, based on the level of the position within the Company, experience, scope of responsibility, and the individual's performance The only fixed component to the program.
 Ensures a minimum level of compensation for executives Annual Cash Incentive Available to all employees.
-Two corporate performance goals used, which represent 80% of the award opportunity for the named executive officers • Adjusted FFO =70% of the corporate measurement Adjusted FFO =70% of the corporate measurement Return on Invested Capital (ROIC) =30% of the corporate measurement Funds from operations (FFO) per diluted share is the predominant measure of operating performance used by REITs ROIC provides an emphasis on investing capital effectively.
-In the cyclical real estate/hospitality market, this focus on using capital effectively enhances the opportunity for longer term stability and growth Individual performance goals comprise 20% of the total annual incentive opportunity for the named executive officers Formal, objective performance goals create line of sight and motivate behaviors that support the Company's performance 71
+Two corporate performance goals used, which represent 80% of the target award opportunity for the named executive officers Adjusted FFO =70% of the corporate measurement Funds from operations (FFO) per diluted share is the predominant measure of operating performance used by REITs.
+The Company uses funds from operations per diluted share in accordance with National Association of Real Estate Investment Trusts ("NAREIT") guidelines as adjusted for items that are not reflective of ongoing performance, such as litigation gains and losses outside of the ordinary course of business and gains and losses from debt repayments and acquisition costs ("Adjusted FFO").
+This is the same measure the Company reports as a supplemental measure of operating performance in its earnings releases, financial presentations and the Company's Annual Report on Form 10-K. Return on Invested Capital (ROIC) =30% of the corporate measurement ROIC provides an emphasis on investing capital effectively.
+In the cyclical real estate/hospitality market, this focus on using capital effectively enhances the opportunity for longer term stability and growth.
+ROIC is calculated as property-level EBITDA divided by the invested capital for all comparable consolidated properties.
+Property-level EBITDA is defined as the earnings before interest, taxes, depreciation and amortization of our comparable, owned hotels after eliminating corporate-level costs and expenses related to our capital structure.
+Invested capital is defined as the purchase price of a property plus all capital expenditures, excluding the furniture, fixture and equipment reserve contributions, which are typically 5% of gross revenues.
+29